kurtcz/Ogle/docs/README.md

 });
 builder.Services.AddControllers(options =>
 {
-    //optionally define a custom route prefix
+    //optionally define a custom route prefix for Ogle controller
     //options.UseOgleRoutePrefix("/custom-prefix");

     //optionally define a custom authorization policy for a the whole controller
     //options.AddOgleAuthorizationPolicy("AdminPolicy");

-    //optionally define a custom authorization policy for a specific action
+    //optionally define a custom authorization policy for specific actions
     //options.AddOgleAuthorizationPolicy("SaveMetricsFromAllServers", "AdminPolicy");
+    //options.AddOgleAuthorizationPolicy("CreateIndexOnAllServers", "AdminPolicy");
+    //options.AddOgleAuthorizationPolicy("DeleteIndexOnAllServers", "AdminPolicy");
 });
 ```
 - Ogle adds two new endpoints to your application.
-- To search and download logs navigate to `/ogle`
+- To search and download logs navigate to `/ogle/logs`
 - To view log metrics navigate to `/ogle/metrics`
+- By default navigating to `/ogle/` redirects to `/ogle/logs`

+Call to fetch metrics for a given day will be distributed to all web application nodes, which will parse the logs and return the metrics which will then be displayed on the chart and in the table below.

+### Full-text indexing
-- If you opt in to using full-text log search then you need to define 'LogIndexFolder' in your settings file.
-Full-text index improves search speed but it takes up around 50% more disc space.
+- If you opt in to using full-text log search then you need to define `LogIndexFolder` in your settings file.
+Full-text index improves search speed at the expense of additional disc space.
 - To create or update an index call `/ogle/CreateIndexOnAllServers?date=yyyy-MM-dd`
 - To recreate an index call `/ogle/CreateIndexOnAllServers?date=yyyy-MM-dd&overwriteExisting=true`
 - To delete an existing full-text index call `/ogle/DeleteIndexOnAllServers?date=yyyy-MM-dd`

-Call to fetch metrics for a given day will be distributed to all web application nodes, which will parse the logs and return the metrics which will then be displayed on the chart and in the table below.
+The date parameter is optional and defaults to the previous day.

 ## Ogle Repository
 Parsing request metrics from the logs is a time consuming task - to shorten metrics response times register one of Ogle Repository NuGet packages.